 At this point, it’s important to understand a bit of jargon.
 “Open Source” software is software where they’ve published the code behind it.
 That means that anybody can turn around and decide to build an integration.
 And, even better, it means that if anybody charges for it, they’ll charge the market rate – because theoretically, anyone could build one, sell it, and undercut them.
 Older POS companies, which are not open source, sometimes sell integrations for thousands of pounds, once a customer has been brought into the system enough that they have too high sunk costs to move elsewhere.

-Open-source software isn’t necessarily the best software; but we’d recommend either choosing open source, or choosing software which has deliberately built integrations far and wide for free or a small fee as part of their strategy.
+Open-source software isn’t necessarily the best software.
+However, we’d recommend either choosing open source, or choosing software which has deliberately built broad-ranging integrations for free or for a small fee as part of their strategy.

 - Integrations with payment processors (e.g. various – ask us for advice!)

 - Integrations with advanced analytics software (e.g. Tenzo)